Fibrosarcoma Tumors in Dogs

 - Excisional biopsy: An excisional biopsy will involve complete surgical removal of the tumor, as well as a wide area of skin surrounding the tumor.
 Anesthesia is required for this procedure.

 Once your veterinarian has the required sample, it will be prepared for expert examination accordingly.
-Your veterinarian may suggest sending the sample to a veterinary pathologist, who specializes in cell review.
+The sample should be sent to a veterinary pathologist for evaluation.
 Pathologists are specialists in the microscopic examination of tissue samples and can provide a more precise diagnosis.

 Following examination of the sample, the pathologist will supply a report to your veterinarian, which will help her or him move forward with a treatment plan.
 The report characteristically includes the identification of the tumor type, as well as the grade of the tumor, high or low.
 The grade depends on the rate of cell division (mitotic rate).
 Fibrosarcomas are generally graded as high, indicating a visibly high number of dividing, cancerous cells.
 The report also provides the pathologist’s prognosis and opinion on whether or not the margins of the tumor at removal were adequate, and if removal was complete.

-With fibrosarcomas, it is important to keep in mind that complete removal is usually not possible due to the tumor’s location on the limbs, as well as its invasive nature.
+With fibrosarcomas, it is important to keep in mind that complete removal is usually not possible due to the tumor’s location, as well as its invasive nature.
 It is difficult to remove the tumor and surrounding tissue and still leave enough skin to close the site with sutures; consequently, recurrence is fairly frequent.

 Home care for Fibrosarcomas